emqx/emqx-docs/en_US/configuration/configuration.md

 #### Description

 Whether to ignore the message sent by yourself.
-If ignored, it means that EMQ X Broker will not deliver this message to the sender of the message.
+If ignored, it means that EMQX Broker will not deliver this message to the sender of the message.